-The material weaknesses identified included: (1) we did not have sufficient full-time personnel with appropriate levels of accounting knowledge and experience to monitor the daily recording of transactions, address complex United States of America generally accepted accounting principles ("U.S. GAAP") accounting issues and to prepare and review financial statements and related disclosures under U.S. GAAP; (2) we lack of a functional internal audit department or personnel that monitors the consistencies of the preventive internal control procedures and lack of adequate policies and procedures in internal audit function to ensure that our policies and procedures have been carried out as planned; (3) we lack of proper procedures developed and implemented for Cybersecurity Vulnerabilities and IT Risk Assessment; (4) we lack of proper procedures developed and implemented for Segregation of Duties and Audit Log Review and (6) we lack of proper procedures developed and implemented for Third-Party (Service Organization) Vendor Management.
+The material weaknesses identified included: (1) we did not have sufficient full-time personnel with appropriate levels of accounting knowledge and experience to monitor the daily recording of transactions, address complex United States of America generally accepted accounting principles ("U.S. GAAP") accounting issues and to prepare and review financial statements and related disclosures under U.S. GAAP; (2) we lack of a functional internal audit department or personnel that monitors the consistencies of the preventive internal control procedures and lack of adequate policies and procedures in internal audit function to ensure that our policies and procedures have been carried out as planned; (3) we lack of proper procedures developed and implemented for Cybersecurity Vulnerabilities and IT Risk Assessment; (4) we lack of proper procedures developed and englement; (5) we lack of proper procedures developed and implemented for User Account Management and Password Management; (5) we lack of proper procedures developed and implemented for Third-Party (Service Organization) Vendor Management.

 Following the identification of the material weaknesses and control deficiencies, we plan to take remedial measures including (i) hiring more qualified accounting personnel with relevant U.S. GAAP and SEC reporting experience and qualifications to strengthen the financial reporting function and to set up a financial and system control framework; (ii) implementing regular and continuous U.S. GAAP accounting and financial reporting training programs for our accounting and financial reporting personnel; (iii) establishing internal audit function by engaging an external consulting firm to assist us with assessment of Sarbanes-Oxley Act compliance requirements and improvement of overall internal control; and (iv) strengthening corporate governance.
 However, the implementation of these measures may not fully address the material weaknesses in our internal control over financial reporting.
-Our failure to correct the material weaknesses or our failure to discover and address any other material weaknesses or control deficiencies could result in inaccuracies in our consolidated financial statements and could also impair our ability to comply with applicable financial reporting requirements and related regulatory filings on a timely basis.
-As a result, our business, financial condition, results of operations and prospects, as well as the trading price of our common stocks, may be materially and adversely affected.
-Moreover, ineffective internal control over financial reporting significantly hinders our ability to prevent fraud.
+Our failure to correct the material weaknesses or our failure to discover and address any other material weaknesses or control deficiencies could result in inaccuracies in our consolidated financial statements and could also impair our ability to comply with applicable financial reporting requirements and regulatory filings on a timely basis.
+As a result, our business, financial control over financial reporting significantly hinders our ability to prevent fraud.